TCLamnidis/BareBonesBash/README.md

 We won't go into the specific encoding of base quality scores here, but it is easy enough to find information about it online, if you want to know more.

-But what if you wanted to view the whole file "at your own leisurely pace"?
+But what if you wanted to view the whole file "at your own leisurely pace"

 <p align="center"><img src="https://media.giphy.com/media/82abB3W2DknkY/giphy.gif" width="20%"></p>